dominiklessel/node-restify-boilerplate/README.md

 ## CORS

 Making CORS work properly if you use custom headers is not always straightforward ([restify / Issue #284](https://github.com/mcavage/node-restify/issues/284)).
-The boilerplate provides a helper, which takes care of MethodNotAllowed repsonses in conjunction with preflight requests.
+The boilerplate provides a helper, which takes care of **MethodNotAllowed repsonses** in conjunction with **preflight requests + custom headers**.

 ## Authorization